Lina Khatib is head of the Middle East and North Africa Programme at Chatham House.

-She has published several books and also written widely on public diplomacy, political communication, and political participation in the Middle East.
+She has published seven books and also written widely on public diplomacy, political communication, and political participation in the Middle East.

 She is a frequent commentator on politics and security in the Middle East and North Africa at events around the world and in the media.

 Areas of expertise

 - Islamist groups and security

 - Political transitions

 Senior Research Associate, Arab Reform Initiative